 - 1 ½ cups active sourdough starter

-- ¼ cup sugar or 2 tablespoon honey
+- ¼ cup sugar or 2 tablespoons honey

 - 1 Tablespoon salt